Commonwealth of Puerto Rico Military and Veteran Benefits

 What are my Territory of Puerto Rico Military and Veterans Employment Benefits?

-In addition, when any Veteran who, due to being in active service, has not been able to take any competitive tests and who requests to take the test within 180 days after having returned to work; and if they passes any tests, the Veteran’s name is required to be included in the corresponding list or register.
+Veterans who are required to leave their government job due to being called to active duty service and are not able to take any competitive tests can request to take the test within 180 days after returning to work.
+If the Veteran passes the test the Veteran’s name must be included in the corresponding list or register.

-The Veteran will be required to pay the corresponding contributions plus simple annual interest at 6% according to their salary.
-Military service credit is limited to 5 years.
+Veterans will be required to pay any required contributions plus simple annual interest at 6% based on their salary.

-Federal Employment Veterans Hiring Preferences: By Federal law, Veterans who are disabled or who served on active duty in the United States Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans both in hiring into the Federal civil service and in retention during reduction in force.
+Federal Employment Veteran's Hiring Preferences: By Federal law, Veterans who are disabled or who served on active duty in the U.S. Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans in hiring into the Federal civil service and in retention during reduction in force.
 Veterans may be entitled to 5 or 10 points included in any scoring process for examination or interviews.

 5-point Hiring Preference: Five points are added to the examination score or rating of a Veteran who served:

-A Veteran who served at any time and who has a compensable service-connected disability rating of 30 percent or more.
+10-Point 30% Compensable Disability Preference (CPS): 10 points are added to the passing examination score or rating of a Veteran who served at any time and who has a compensable service-connected disability rating of 30% or more.

-10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Surviving Spouses or Mothers of Veterans as described below.
-This type of preference is usually referred to as "derived preference" because it is based on service of a Veteran who is not able to use the preference.
-Both a Mother and a Spouse (including Surviving Spouse) may be entitled to preference on the basis of the same Veteran's service if they both meet the requirements.
+10-Point Derived Preference (XP): 10 points are added to the passing examination score or rating of Spouses, Surviving Spouses, or mothers of Veterans.
+Both a mother and a Spouse (including Surviving Spouse) may be entitled to preference based on the same Veteran's service if they both meet the requirements.
 However, neither may receive preference if the Veteran is living and is qualified for Federal employment.

 Preference may be allowed in other circumstances but anything less than the above warrants a more careful analysis.

-Return to Work without Loss of Seniority: USERRA provides that returning service-members are reemployed in the job that they would have attained had they not been absent for military service (the long-standing "escalator" principle), with the same seniority, status and pay, as well as other rights and benefits determined by seniority.
+Return to Work without Loss of Seniority: USERRA provides that returning Service members are reemployed in the job that they would have attained had they not been absent for military service, with the same seniority, status and pay, as well as other rights and benefits determined by seniority.
 USERRA also requires that reasonable efforts (such as training or retraining) be made to enable returning Service members to refresh or upgrade their skills to help them qualify for reemployment.
-The law clearly provides for alternative reemployment positions if the Service member cannot qualify for the "escalator" position.
-USERRA also provides that while an individual is performing military service, the Service member is deemed to be on a furlough or leave of absence and is entitled to the non-seniority rights accorded other individuals on non-military leaves of absence.
+USERRA also provides that while an individual is performing military service, they are deemed to be on a furlough or leave of absence and are entitled to the non-seniority rights accorded other individuals on non-military leaves of absence.

 VETS Regional Office Locations